afuadhossain/Instaclaim/README.md

 10. In MetaMask go in import account and important a private key of one of the addresses in Ganache.
 This will serve as the contract creator.
 (If the account balance does not update go to Settings -> Advanced -> Reset Account)

 11. Fill in the passenger's information and create a flight.
 In the field Ethereum Address, enter the address of one of the accounts in Ganache.
-The application will return you an error if any field is missing or the information is wrong.
+The application will return you an error if any field is missing or if the information is wrong.

 ![Passenger Info](./images/passenger.png)

 12. After creating the flight, you will need to fund the contract with some ether (using the account you entered in MetaMask from Ganache).
 You can use 10 ethers.
+You should receive a prompt from MetaMask.

 ![Fund Contract](./images/fund.png)

 13. You can now set the flight status; enter the scheduled arrival time (the time the plane is supposed to be landing) and the airline type.
 The airline type is 0 for small airline and 1 for large airline.
+You should receive a prompt from MetaMask.

 ![Set Flight Time](./images/setflighttime.png)

-13. After setting the flight status, you can now update the actual arrival time of the plane (This would be done by an oracle in a real situation).
+13. After setting the flight status, you can now update the actual arrival time of the plane (This would be done by an oracle in a full-implementation).
+You should receive a prompt from MetaMask.
 If the flight is delayed by 3-6-9 hours, or more, you should see the balance of the associated compensation address updated in Ganache by the value of the compensation in Ether.

 ![Set Flight Time](./images/updatestatus.png)